tobybear/faustfilters/README.md

 * Cutoff / center frequency in Hertz (`20.0 - 20,000.0`)
 * Q factor (range varies)

-The plugins depends on the host to provide a generic UI to control parameters.
+The plugins depend on the host to provide a generic UI to control parameters.

 ### Diode Ladder